-An ongoing series of crises in Detroit fueled by the city’s state-imposed bankruptcy filing in 2013, including most recently the devastating water shutoffs and the looming possibility of water privatization, has created an intense sequence of neoliberal shocks on Detroit’s populace, and provide a cogent example of author Naomi Klein’s “shock doctrine” theory at its worst.
-Her theory describes a strategy in which neoconservatives exploit crises to advance neoliberal policies as the public remains too distraught and caught up with disasters to effectively resist such policies.
+An ongoing series of crises in Detroit fueled by the city’s state-imposed bankruptcy filing in 2013, including most recently devastating water shutoffs and the looming possibility of water privatization, has created an intense sequence of neoliberal shocks on Detroit’s populace, and provide a cogent example of author Naomi Klein’s shock doctrine theory at its worst.
+Her theory describes a strategy in which capitalists and politicians alike exploit crises to advance neoliberal policies while the public remains too distraught to effectively resist such policies.

-Detroit’s desperate, increased reliance on private security and a private-public surveillance partnership in monitoring dissenters provides a model backdrop to the kind of crisis capitalism at work not just in Detroit, but across the United States, as the ranks of privatized police forces continue to surge since the September 11, 2001, attacks, now dwarfing the public sector as budgets for police departments experience cuts throughout the nation.
+Detroit’s increased reliance on private security and a private-public surveillance partnership in monitoring dissenters provides a model backdrop to the kind of crisis capitalism at work not just in Detroit but across the United States as the ranks of privatized police forces continue to surge since the September 11, 2001, attacks — now dwarfing the public sector as budgets for police departments experience cuts throughout the nation.

-However, the policing cuts haven’t happened uniformly across the country since the economic downturn of 2008.
-A 2013 report from the Police Executive Research Forum (PERF) found that police department budgets nationally have been recovering since 2010.
-Of the 416 police agencies that responded to two PERF surveys in 2010 and 2012, 51 percent reported budget cuts, down from 78 percent in 2010.
+However, policing cuts haven’t happened uniformly across the country since the economic downturn of 2008.
+A 2013 report from the Police Executive Research Forum found that police department budgets nationally have been recovering since 2010.
+Of the 416 police agencies that responded to two Research Forum surveys in 2010 and 2012, 51 percent reported budget cuts, down from 78 percent in 2010.

 But such cuts haven’t resulted in less policing; rather, they’ve resulted in an overall shift to private policing.